How To Get a Green Card Through Employment

 - That they’re a member of a profession that requires an advanced degree, and the applicant possesses such a degree or its equivalent;

-- That it’s in the national interest that the applicant be granted a green card.
+- It’s in the national interest that the applicant be granted a green card.

 EB-3 Eligibility